brpandey/mp3_name_cleaner/README.md

 ## Description

- Straightforward script written in Elixir, using Elixir Streams, Enums, and Regexs

- Performs a non-destructive update copy of the original file set with cleaned up names

- Also provides support for title-casing, whitespace trimming, extraneous info removal e.g. text in parens or brackets or curly braces
+ MP3NameCleaner is a straightforward script written in Elixir, using Elixir Streams, Enums, and Regexs.
+It performs a non-destructive update copy of the original file set with cleaned up names.
+It also provides support for title-casing, whitespace trimming, extraneous info removal e.g. text in parens or brackets or curly braces

  The script *cleans* up mp3 file names given the assumptions:

- - [x]  The song info types e.g. Artist Name, Song Title, Album Name, Year are delimited by a hyphen
+ - [x]  The song info types e.g. ```Artist Name, Song Title, Album Name, Year``` are delimited by a hyphen
  - [x]  The Artist names and Song names are generally first.
- - [x]  The file contains a .mp3 suffix
+ - [x]  The file contains a ```.mp3``` suffix

- For example:

- The names to the left of the arrow are uncleaned.
-Those on the right are cleaned up!
+ For example: The names to the left of the arrow are the original, those on the right are cleaned up!

  > MALO - SUAVECITO -LIVE AUDIENCE - 1972.mp3 => Malo - Suavecito.mp3